 But we were running late, and we needed to be past the Romanian border by the end of the day to stop the trip going off the rails.
 To add to the fun, the Romanian border would see us officially leave central Europe and enter eastern Europe, changing time zones from CET to EET.
 Nice to know, but not great when you're behind schedule and about to lose another hour.
 So we hit the motorway towards Budapest and made rapid progress.

 Budapest felt like the crossroads of Europe.
 It was the point where we started to see country codes and place names on road signs and vehicle registration plates that took a bit of thought.
-NL, D, A, I, those were easy.
-SRB?
-That'll be Serbia.
+NL, D, A, I...
+SRB - Serbia.
 UA?
 Now I was stumped.
 Ukraine?
-Fucking Ukraine!
+Ukraine!
 A coach went by with MD on the plate.
 Moldova.
 It really did start to feel like I was a thousand miles from home.

-Cruising at a steady 77mph, the SMT was doing over 50 miles to the gallon, rather than its its usual 33, even with luggage and a tent strapped across the back.
-Remarkable.
-Mark and Steve were seeing over 70mpg from their XTs.
+Cruising at a steady 77mph, the SMT was giving me economy I'd never seen before, even with luggage and a tent strapped across the back.
+Mark and Steve were seeing over 70 to the gallon.
 All because we were sticking to the speed limit - maybe the tree huggers have a point.
-More importantly, the miles were ticking by and by late afternoon we were past Szeged and approaching Makó where the motorway ends.
+More importantly, the miles were ticking by and by late afternoon we were past Szeged and approaching the end of the motorway, at Makó.

-As soon as we left the motorway, the road surface deteriorated, the driving became ludicrously aggressive and the paranoia started to creep back.
-We'd heard that the roads in Romania were going to be bad, and the driving in Bulgaria even worse, but we weren't even at the border and people had started driving on the other side of the road just because it was there.
+As soon as we left the motorway, the road deteriorated, as did the driving, and the paranoia started to creep back.
+We'd heard that the roads in Romania were going to be bad, and the driving in Bulgaria even worse, but we weren't even at the border and people were doing blind overtakes and driving on the wrong side of the road.

 Romanian border, trucks and the campsite

-Romania was going to be the first time we'd need our passports since entering Holland.
-Like Bulgaria, it's a member of the EU, so there are no customs checks for non-freight vehicles, and they've signed up to Schengen, but haven't yet implemented all the relevant controls.
-So it was passports at the ready, bike documentation somewhere handy, and off to the border we went.
-I was expecting a bit of grief, being only too used to the happy smiley people that are UK border staff, but all it took was a cursory glance at my passport, without even needing to remove my helmet, and I was through.
-The others followed through behind me and we pulled in at the first big petrol station to fill up.
+Romania was going to be the first time we'd need our passports since Holland.
+It was a Schengen member, but hadn't yet got all of the controls in place, so passports were still being checked.
+I was expecting a bit of grief, being only too used to the happy smiley people the UK has at Calais, but all it took was a cursory glance at my passport, without even taking my helmet off, and I was through.
+The others came through behind me and we pulled in at the first big petrol station to fill up.

-Border towns tend to be grotty, and the Romanian border at Nădlac is a perfect case study.
-It's not exactly the most affluent part of a fairly poor country, and it was crawling with touts in a way I've only seen before at the immigration hall of an Egyptian airport.
-Everyone wants to steer you towards their particular outlet for petrol, currency or a Rovinieta, the Romanian vignette.
+Border towns tend to be grotty, and the Romanian border at Nădlac wasn't the best.
+In a poor part of a poor country, it was crawling with touts pushing their particular outlet for petrol, currency or a Rovinieta, the Romanian vignette.
 In Romania, unlike most countries, vignettes apply to all roads, not just motorways.
-It's not applicable to bikes though, and I'd picked up some local currency just before we entered the country.
+It's not applicable to bikes though, and I'd changed some cash just before we entered the country.

-I'd first tried to get some Romanian Lei before leaving home, nipping round to the bureau de change at the local department store in Wimbledon.
-They were able to fix me up with a fistful of Euros, Turkish Lira and Bulgarian Leva, but when it came to Romanian Lei they were pretty much out.
-All they could offer was 16, and though I'm not an expert on exchange rates (it was £3.25) I had a gut feeling that wasn't going to buy me a pint, let alone see me through three days in the country.
-As it turned out, I was wrong on the first point but bang on with the second.
+I'd first tried to get some Romanian Lei before leaving home, nipping round to the bureau in Wimbledon.
+They were able to fix me up with a fistful of Euros, Lira and Leva, but when it came to Romania they were pretty much out.
+All they could offer was 16 Lei, and though I'm no expert on exchange rates (it was £3.25) I had a gut feeling that wasn't going to buy me a pint, let alone see me through three days in the country.
+As it turned out, I was only half right.

 |I am conqueror of all Romania - kneel before me|

 From the border we headed for somewhere to spend the night.
-Before we left I'd put a load of waypoints in my satnav for known campsites, the idea being that wherever we happened to end up each day we'd be no more than an hour or two from somewhere to stay.
-It's not really worth camping in that part of Europe, accommodation is dirt cheap and easier to come by than campsites, but the boys' own adventurers had their wish and I wasn't going to stand in their way.
+Before we left I'd put a bunch of campsites in my satnav, so we'd never be more than an hour or two from somewhere to stay at the end of each day.
+It wasn't really worth camping at all, accommodation being pretty cheap in that part of Europe, but the lads were determined to use their tents and I couldn't be bothered to argue.
 Not until they started trying to camp in ditches, anyway.
 There was no way we were going to make it much past Arad before the end of the day, so the nearest one was Camping Route Roemenië, which didn't look like much from the website but it claimed the owner spoke English and that'd be handy if nothing else.

 On the way there we had our proper introduction to Romanian roads.
-These have a tendency to be perfectly, or at least acceptably, surfaced for mile after mile, and then turn into rubble at a moment's notice, stay like that for a bit, and then go back to decent tarmac.
-The big obstacles, at least for the trucks that dominated the road, were railway crossings.
-Whereas in the UK they're constructed so the top of the rail is level with the road surface, in Romania the rails stand proud.
-They're crossings, but they sure as shit ain't level.
-We also had a roundabout where there were no signs, none of the exits matched what was in the satnav, and the surface was a combination of gravel and rubble.
-If nothing else, I was glad I was on the SMT - I'd bought it to do a big trip, and this was turning out to be it, and the combination of big engine and long-travel suspension seemed to fit the bill perfectly.
+These tended to be pretty well surfaced for miles at a time, suddenly turn into rubble for a bit, and then go back to normal.
+The tricky bits were railway crossings.
+Anywhere else, they were laid so the top of the rail was level with the road surface.
+In Romania the rails stood proud, and had to be ridden over like metal kerbs.
+Not the most level of crossings.
+Roundabouts, surfaced with gravel and rubble, involved guessing at exits in the absence of any signs.
+I was glad I was on the big KTM - I'd bought it with a big trip in mind, and this was turning out to be it.
+The combination of big engine and long-travel suspension seemed to fit the bill perfectly.

-We were all pretty knackered by the time we turned off the main road to find the campsite.
-After a bit we turned off the tarmac and onto shale, and then off the shale and onto dirt, and then we were at the campsite entrance.
+We were all pretty tired by the time we turned off the main road to find the campsite.
+Tarmac became shale, shale became dirt, and there it was.
 As we pulled up, the owner appeared, gave us a smile, and told us to park up wherever we liked - it wasn't exactly rammed and there were plenty of spots to choose from.

 |Keeps the wind and rain out, but not the noise of dogs and roosters|

-Cornel, the owner, was a cracking host, and the campsite was far more pleasant than it looked from the photos on the web site.
-I went and dealt with the paperwork while the others set their tents up - four tents, four people, four bikes, four bottles of beer, €34.
-Bargain.
-Our host asked if we'd eaten, and then offered to sort us out a meal.
-Given the choice between some local grub or a boil-in-the-bag curry, it wasn't a hard decision, so we sat down for some home-cooked Romanian goulash and a few more beers.
-As the food appeared so did a bottle with no label.
+Cornel, the owner, was a great host, and the campsite was far better than it looked from the photos on the web site.
+My new tent was up in no time, so I went to deal with the paperwork while the rest caught up.
+Four tents, four people, four bikes, and four bottles of beer, for €34.
+Bargain!
+Cornel asked if we'd eaten, and offered to sort us out a meal.
+The choice between some local grub or a boil-in-the-bag curry wasn't hard to make, so we sat down for some home-cooked goulash and a few more beers.
+As the food appeared, so did a bottle with no label.

 Cornel left us with access to the beer fridge, payment via honesty-box, and we rounded off the night with deeply awful conversations before heading for our tents.
-Romania has a bit of a problem with stray dogs, and as I laid in my tent all I could hear was packs of dogs howling, hopefully from a distance.
-The beer, țuică and long day did their work and before long I was off to sleep, waking occasionally to play a game of wills with my own bladder.
-Around 4am the dogs stopped howling, only for roosters to take over at 5am, joined by the dogs again an hour later.
+Romania had a bit of a problem with stray dogs, and as I laid in my tent all I could hear was packs of dogs howling, hopefully from a distance.
+The beer, țuică and long day's ride meant before long I was off to sleep, waking occasionally to fight a battle of wills with my own bladder.
+Around 5am the dogs went to sleep, just in time for the roosters to start crowing, and wake the dogs back up.
 Ah, the countryside.
 So tranquil.

 Day 4 began fairly early, as we needed to make up some time.
-I was aiming for us to at least make it over the top of the Transfăgărășan, the road Top Gear proclaimed the best in the world a couple of years ago.
-So we packed up, waved Cornel goodbye and hit the road towards Sibiu.
+I was aiming for us to at least make it over the top of the Transfăgărășan, the road proclaimed the best in the world by Top Gear a couple of years before.
+So we packed up quickly, waved Cornel goodbye, and hit the road towards Sibiu.

 |It must be a blood bank.
 Haha!
 Oh, please yourself.|

-Romania is slow going.
-At times it seems like somebody sold the country a job lot of 50 limit signs and they've been planted around the country at random.
-There aren't many major roads, and towns and villages tend to stretch along the roads there are almost interminably.
-This means progress can feel hard, even when the road surface is good.
-And they mostly are, at least on the major routes, with signs along the side of the road advertising the EU money that's been poured into the country.
-People in the UK often get the hump about foreign aid, but that's usually people who haven't been where the money's being spent.
-It's hard to complain about a few potholes after an English winter when you've spent days riding on roads that haven't been resurfaced since the wall came down, if they were ever surfaced in the first place.
+At times it felt like somebody sold the country a job lot of 50 limit signs and they'd been planted around the country at random.
+The motorway hadn't yet been built, and towns and villages tend to stretch along the roads, almost blending together.
+This meant progress could feel slow even when the road surface was good.
+And it mostly was, at least on the main roads, with signs along the side of the road advertising the EU money that had been poured into the country.
+People in the UK often get the hump about foreign aid, but it's easy to be short-sighted.
+It's hard to complain about a few potholes after an English winter when you've spent whole days riding on roads that haven't been resurfaced since the Berlin wall came down, if they were ever sealed in the first place.